Latt\`es maps and combinatorial expansion

 and

 with $\phi(p)=0$ and $\psi(q)=0$ such that

 for all $z\in U$.
 The positive integer $d=\deg_f(p)$ is called the \emph{local degree} of $f$ at $p$ and only depends on $f$ and $p$.
 A point $p\in \S^2$ is called a \emph{critical point} of $f$ if $\deg_f(p)\geq 2$, and a point $q$ is called \emph{critical value} of $f$ if there is a critical point in its preimage $f^{-1}(q)$.
 If $f$ is a branched covering map of $\S^2$, $f$ is open and surjective.
 There are only finitely many critical points of $f$ and $f$ is \emph{finite-to-one} due to the compactness of $\S^2$.
-Hence, $f$ is a covering map away from the critical points in the domain and critical values in the range.
+Hence, $f$ is a covering map away from critical values in the range and the preimages of critical values in the domain.
 The \emph{degree $\deg(f)$} of $f$ is the cardinality of the preimage over a non-critical value.
 In addition, we have for every $q\in \S^2$.
 For $n\in \N$, we denote the $n$-th iterate of $f$ as

 We also set $f^0={\rm id}_{\S^2}$.
 If $f$ is a branched cover of $\S^2$, so is $f^n$, and Let crit$(f)$ be the set of all the critical points of $f$.
 The set of \emph{postcritical points} of $f$ is defined as We call a map $f$ \emph{postcritically-finite} if the cardinality of $\post(f)$ is finite.
-Notice that $f$ is postcritically-finite if and only if there is some $n\in \N$ for which $f^n$ is postcritically-finite.
+Since one can verify that $\post(f)=\post(f^n)$ for any $n\in \N$.
+So $f$ is postcritically-finite if and only if there is some $n\in \N$ for which $f^n$ is postcritically-finite.